robipozzi/robipozzi-kafka-consumer-java/README.md

 ### Producers and consumers using Kafka command line tools
 The code in this repository is focused on Kafka consumers exclusively, so you won't find any example of usable Kafka producer

-* **Temperature consumer**: producer that publish message that can then be consumed by this consumer can be find at this other repo https://github.com/robipozzi/robipozzi-kafka-producer-java
+* **Temperature consumer**: a producer that publishes messages that can then be consumed by this consumer can be find at this other repository https://github.com/robipozzi/robipozzi-kafka-producer-java
-* **Quickstart events consumer**:
-* **Plaintext consumer**:
-* **Word count consumer**:

-luckily
-Kafka provides a very convenient way to start producers via command line: refer to https://github.com/robipozzi/robipozzi-kafka#producers-and-consumers-using-Kafka-command-line-tools for details and examples.
+* **Quickstart events consumer**: Kafka provides a very convenient way to start producers via command line, refer to https://github.com/robipozzi/robipozzi-kafka#producers-and-consumers-using-Kafka-command-line-tools for details and examples
+* **Plaintext consumer**: refer to  https://github.com/robipozzi/robipozzi-kafka#producers-and-consumers-using-Kafka-command-line-tools for details and examples
+* **Word count consumer**: refer to  https://github.com/robipozzi/robipozzi-kafka#producers-and-consumers-using-Kafka-command-line-tools for details and examples

 ## How the application works
 The application implements several Kafka Consumers that consume messages from several Kafka topics